Watching The Voice this evening. The show is not engaging enough for me to simply watch without a distraction.

 Here’s my favorite:

 P.S.
 I’m not a fan of the honky-tonk versions performed by Leon Russell and Sam Bush.
 That just does not work.
-People also want to perform this as a jazz standard.
-And God save us all, there’s even a Disco version of the song by some obscure group called The Hershey Barr Band.
+People also want to play this as a jazz standard.
+And God help us, there’s even a Disco version of the song by some obscure group called The Hershey Barr Band.
 I’m good with artists re-interpreting songs, but I don’t think this song can be done better in a different style.
 It’s a Blues standard and is done best in that style.

 P.S.
 While I appreciate that Jay Hawkins authored the classic and was the original performer – his performances haven’t matched those who have covered his original work.